Mirror, mirror, on the wall, which is the best desktop environment of all?

 The successor of LXDE, combining two open source projects LXDE and Razor-Qt, is LXQt.
 LXQt’s currently under development and aims to be lightweight, modular, blazing-fast and user-friendly desktop environment.
 It’s already available on a wide range of Linux distros.

-- Extremely fast performing and lightweight.
+- Extremely fast performing and lightweight

-- Supports almost every Linux distros.
+- Supports almost every Linux distros

-- User interface may seem unappealing.
+- User interface may seem unappealing

 Xfce is one of the most lightweight desktop environment for Linux, BSD & other Unix-like distros.
 Xfce offers a lite but modern, visually appealing and user-friendly interface.
 It comes with all the basic features you’ll need along with a decent set of applications.

-- Lightweight and adaptable to old hardware.
+- Lightweight and adaptable to old hardware

-- Modern and visually appealing.
+- Modern and visually appealing

-So, which one’s the best?
+So, which is the best desktop environment?

 Every desktop environment is distinct in their nature and purpose.
 Which one’s the best desktop environment for Linux, actually depends on your needs.
 You have to try a few and decide for yourself which one suits you the best.